mcjazzyfunky/archived-php-prelude/README.md

 Nevertheless the usage of this APIs does often not result in very concise code.<br>
 The reason is that the APIs are often quite low level and therefore the programmer have to deal with quite a lot of secondary aspects that could theoretically have also been handled by the library itself.
 For example, for a lot of I/O operations (file access, network, database etc.) you have to open the resource and close again it at the end and have to examine a lot of return values from I/O method calls whether they represent an error.<br>
-For database queries you have to open the database, create a prepared statement, bind values to that statement, execute the queries, fetch the result by looping over the statement and release the database connection afterwards.<br>
+For database queries you have to open the database, create a prepared statement, bind values to that statement, execute the query, fetch the result by looping over the statement and release the database connection afterwards.<br>
 With "php-prelude" in contrast, you normally do not have to deal with opening and closing resources.<br>
 You do not have to care about database connections and prepared statements etc.<br>
 The library will handle that for you and you can concentrate on the really important aspects of your application.